-The hormone human chorionic gonadotropin (better known as hCG) is produced during pregnancy.
-It is made by cells that form the placenta, which nourishes the egg after it has been fertilized and becomes attached to the uterine wall.
+HCG (Human Chorionic Gonadotropin) is often called the pregnancy hormone because it is made by cells formed in the placenta, which nourishes the egg after it has been fertilized and becomes attached to the uterine wall.
 Levels can first be detected by a blood test about 11 days after conception and about 12-14 days after conception by a urine test.

 - As you get further along in pregnancy and the hCG level gets higher, the time it takes to double can increase to about every 96 hours.

 - Caution must be used in making too much of hCG numbers.
 A normal pregnancy may have low hCG levels and result in a perfectly healthy baby.
 The results from an ultrasound after 5 -6 weeks gestation are much more accurate than using hCG numbers.

-- An hCG level of less than 5mIU/ml is considered negative for pregnancy, and anything above 25mIU/ml is considered positive for pregnancy.
+- An hCG level of less than 5 mIU/mL is considered negative for pregnancy, and anything above 25 mIU/mL is considered positive for pregnancy.

-- The hCG hormone is measured in milli-international units per milliliter (mIU/ml).
+- The hCG hormone is measured in milli-international units per milliliter (mIU/mL).

-- A single hCG reading is not enough information for most diagnoses.
+- A single reading is not enough information for most diagnoses.
 When there is a question regarding the health of the pregnancy, multiple testings of hCG done a couple of days apart give a more accurate assessment of the situation.

 - The hCG levels should not be used to date a pregnancy since these numbers can vary so widely.

-- 3 weeks LMP: 5 – 50 mIU/ml
+- 3 weeks LMP: 5 – 50 mIU/mL

-- 4 weeks LMP: 5 – 426 mIU/ml
+- 4 weeks LMP: 5 – 426 mIU/mL

-- 5 weeks LMP: 18 – 7,340 mIU/ml
+- 5 weeks LMP: 18 – 7,340 mIU/mL

-- 6 weeks LMP: 1,080 – 56,500 mIU/ml
+- 6 weeks LMP: 1,080 – 56,500 mIU/mL

-- 7 – 8 weeks LMP: 7, 650 – 229,000 mIU/ml
+- 7 – 8 weeks LMP: 7, 650 – 229,000 mIU/mL

-- 9 – 12 weeks LMP: 25,700 – 288,000 mIU/ml
+- 9 – 12 weeks LMP: 25,700 – 288,000 mIU/mL

-- 13 – 16 weeks LMP: 13,300 – 254,000 mIU/ml
+- 13 – 16 weeks LMP: 13,300 – 254,000 mIU/mL

-- 17 – 24 weeks LMP: 4,060 – 165,400 mIU/ml
+- 17 – 24 weeks LMP: 4,060 – 165,400 mIU/mL

-- 25 – 40 weeks LMP: 3,640 – 117,000 mIU/ml
+- 25 – 40 weeks LMP: 3,640 – 117,000 mIU/mL

-- Non-pregnant females: <5.0 mIU/ml
+- Non-pregnant females: 0 – 5 mIU/mL

-- Postmenopausal females: <9.5 mIU/ml
+- Postmenopausal females: 0 – 8 mIU/mL

-* These numbers are just a GUIDELINE– every woman’s level of hCG can rise differently.
-It is not necessarily the level that matters but rather the change in the level.
+* These numbers are just a guideline – every woman’s level of hCG can rise differently.
+It is not necessarily the level that matters, but rather the change in the level.

 A low hCG level can mean any number of things and should be rechecked within 48-72 hours to see how the level is changing.
 A low level can indicate:

 What can a high hCG level mean?

 A high level of hCG can also mean a number of things and should be rechecked within 48-72 hours to evaluate changes in the level.
 A high level can indicate:

 Should my hCG level be checked routinely?

 A health care provider may recheck your levels if you are bleeding, experiencing severe cramping, or have a history of miscarriage.

 This can differentiate by how the loss occurred (spontaneous miscarriage, D & C procedure, abortion, natural delivery) and how high the levels were at the time of the loss.

 Can anything interfere with my hCG levels?

 All other medications such as antibiotics, pain relievers, contraception or other hormone medications should not have any effect on a test that measures hCG.